bjherger/keras-pandas/README.md

 # keras-pandas

-**tl;dr:** keras-pandas helps users rapidly build and iterate on deep learning models.
+**tl;dr:** keras-pandas allows users to rapidly build and iterate on deep learning models.

-Getting data into keras can be tedious, time consuming, and difficult for those new to Keras. `keras-pandas` overcomes these issues by (automatically) providing:
+Getting data formatted and into keras can be tedious, time consuming, and difficult, whether your a veteran or new to Keras. `keras-pandas` overcomes these issues by (automatically) providing:

- - A cleaned, transformed and correctly formatted `X` and `y`
+ - A cleaned, transformed and correctly formatted `X` and `y` (good for keras, sklearn or any other ML platform)
- - A smart baseline 'input nub', without the hassle of worrying about input shapes or data types
+ - An 'input nub', without the hassle of worrying about input shapes or data types
- - A smart baseline output layer
+ - An output layer, correctly formatted for the kind of response variable provided

 With these resources, it's possible to rapidly build and iterate on deep learning models, and focus on the parts of modeling that you enjoy!